 The Shire of Mundaring includes the townships, villages and rural localities of Bailup, Beechina, Bellevue (part), Boya, Chidlow, Darlington, Glen Forrest, Gorrie, Greenmount, Helena Valley, Hovea, Mahogany Creek, Malmalling, Midvale (part), Mount Helena, Mundaring, Parkerville, Sawyers Valley, Stoneville, Swan View (part), The Lakes and Wooroloo.

-Winners will be notified by email during term two, and invited to a formal award ceremony in December, where they will have the opportunity to read their work aloud.
+Winners will be invited to an award ceremony at the KSP Writers' Centre in December, where they will have the opportunity to read an excerpt of their work aloud.

 Junior (youth 9 to 12 years)

 Every year, on the 11 November, we commemorate the men and women who served Australia and were casualties of war.
 This competition asks young writers to choose ONE of the photo prompts below, for inspiration, and write either an essay or creative short story on the theme of war and remembrance.

 Log into or set up a Submittable account

 Click below on the 'Submit' button, and select the relevant KSP competition you wish to enter

 Complete Submittable entry form, upload your entry, and submit before the deadline.